amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 29. Sterling ratio

 A modified version of sterling ratio is implemented in the current work.
-The original formulation acquired by Deanne Sterling Jones (McCafferty, 2003), measures the return over the average drawdown, as opposed to the more commonly used maximum drawdown.
+The original formulation acquired by Deanne Sterling Jones, measures the return over the average drawdown, as opposed to the more commonly used maximum drawdown.
 The ratio is calculated by dividing the compounded return by the absolute value of the average annual drawdown minus 10%.
 The resulting value is then multiplied by -1 to obtain a positive ratio.
-The 10% adjustment in the denominator was originally proposed at a time when T-bills were yielding 10%, and any investment with a ratio greater than 1.0 was considered to have a better risk/reward tradeoff.
+The 10% adjustment in the denominator was originally proposed at a time when T-bills were yielding 10%, and any investment with a ratio greater than 1.0 was considered to have a better risk/reward tradeoff(McCafferty, 2003).

 The original formulation is stated below:

 ![alt text](https://latex.codecogs.com/svg.image?%20Original%5C;sterling%5C;ratio=%5Cfrac%7BR_%7Bp%7D%7D%7BMax%5C;Drawdown%5C;&plus;%5C%251%200%7D)